Data Matching Techniques: A Technical Breakdown for Data Engineers

 MatchLogic applies multiple fuzzy algorithms simultaneously, showing per-field similarity scores so you can see exactly which algorithm contributed to each match decision.

-What Is Machine Learning-Based Matching?
+What is Machine Learning-Based Matching?

 ML-based matching trains a classification model on labeled record pairs (match vs. non-match) to learn the complex interaction between field-level similarity features.
 Where probabilistic matching assigns pre-defined weights to each field, ML models learn the optimal weights (and non-linear feature interactions) from training data.